 The dashboard overview brings together all your business’s incoming and outgoing money in one place, allowing you to keep track of your cashflow at any moment in time.
 You can also see at a glance if your invoices have been paid, are due or are overdue, so you can chase any late payers quickly and get your finances in a good place ahead of submitting your mortgage application.

 FreeAgent’s unique tax timeline tells you when your next tax bill is due and how much you’ll have to pay, and your outgoing expenses and bills are also clearly visible, giving you a good opportunity to tighten the purse strings before the lender looks closely at your spending habits.

 All this information, as well as the ability to print your most important financial reports, will not only keep you organised and give you great insight into how your business is performing but will be compelling evidence for mortgage lenders of your ability to repay.

-What documents do you need to prove your income?
+What documents do you need in order to prove your income for mortgage purposes?

 The method you’ll need to use to prove your income varies depending on your business structure and how long you’ve been self-employed.
 However, there are a few documents that are common to most mortgage applications:

-- Log in to your HMRC online account, go to “Self Assessment”
+- Log in to your HMRC online account and go to “Self Assessment”

 - Go to “More Self Assessment Details”

 - Click on “Get your SA302 tax calculation”